CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 # Tutorial

 In this tutorial, you will learn the basics of SRM to kickstart your journey into creating DRM/KMS applications with OpenGL ES 2.0.

-Let's begin by creating a empty project directory, a `main.c` file and `meson.build` file.
+Let's begin by creating an empty project directory, with a `main.c` and `meson.build` file inside.
 In this example, we will use Meson for our build system.

 ### main.c